"Torn between My Mother and My Boyfriend"

 A Family Divided

-However, Michele maintains that she's not convinced that Jack is reformed at all.
+Michele says she's not convinced that Jack is reformed at all.
 She says that she wants Malinda to break up with Jack, for the sake of Malinda's 4-year-old daughter.
 "It's true that I do refer to him as 'it,'" Michele says.
-"I honestly believe that the 'it' is pursuing my daughter to get to my granddaughter," she claims.
-Michele adds, "In my opinion, once a sex offender, always a sex offender."
+"I honestly believe that the 'it' is pursuing my daughter to get to my granddaughter."

 Dr. Phil notes that sex abusers typically do not have just one victim.
-He says that 70 percent have between one and nine victims, and 20 percent have 10 to 40 victims.
-“The question becomes: Can these people be cured of this disorder?” he asks.
-“The answer is generally regarded to be no,” he says.
-“But they can be helped.
+He says 70 percent have between one and nine victims, and 20 percent have 10 to 40 victims.
+“The question becomes: Can these people be cured of this disorder?” he says.
+“The answer is generally regarded to be no, but they can be helped.
 They can be managed.”
 Dr. Phil lists several of the options available, including cognitive-behavioral therapy, community notifications and registry, and restrictions on access to minors.

 “I just want everybody to know that the mistakes I made are in my past," Jack insists.
-"I’m doing what I can do with what I have."
-He says he knows now that what he did was wrong, but maintains that he didn't realize that back when the abuse occurred.
+He says he knows now that what he did was wrong, but maintains he didn't realize that back when the abuse occurred.

 “Did you do it in front of your parents, or your other siblings or your friends?”
 Dr. Phil asks.